Automatic design of Hamiltonians: Test system: Fractional quantum Hall effect

 where the operators $\hat{P}^{(2b)}_m$ project each pair of electrons into a state with a fixed total angular momentum $m$.
 The set of numbers $V_m$ thus defines an interaction and the pseudopotentials corresponding to the Coulomb interaction are well known~\cite{CompositeFermionsBook}.
 For spin-polarized systems, we will be concerned with in this work, only odd values of $m$ in the sum~\ref{eq:defPPs} are allowed due to fermionic statistics.
-Note that in addition to the 2-body one may consider 3-body terms that project the triples of electrons into a fixed total angular momentum state.
+In addition to the 2-body one may consider 3-body terms that project the triples of electrons into a fixed total angular momentum state.
+We provide the matrices corresponding to the operators $\hat{P}^{(2b)}_m$ in an explicit text format as supplementary files.
+The reference wavefunctions used in this work are provided as well.